 Project Description: Regional Traffic Safety Programs will conduct pedestrian and/or bicycle safety programs.
 Throughout the year, safety presentations will be given to various age groups, including youth and senior drivers, addressing a variety of traffic safety topics, including pedestrian and bicycle safety.
 Depending on the audience, presentations incorporate both aspects of pedestrian and bicycle safety: that of being the pedestrian or bicyclist and that of being safe while driving alongside pedestrians and bicyclists.

 During Back-to-School initiatives, presentations are given to educate students on safely walking to and from school and the bus stop and crossing the street when walking to and from the bus.
 Some RTSCs also host and/or participate in local Bicycle Rodeos or other youth fairs in which youth are taught safety aspects of riding a bicycle.
 In addition to bicycle safety, youth fair presentations also include pedestrian safety.

-Affected Communities (if applicable): Pedestrians
+Affected Communities (if applicable): Pedestrians, Cyclists, and Other Vulnerable Road Users, Depending on the Project

-Project Numbers: F24-HS-02, F24-HS-04, F24-HS-05, F24-HS-07, F24-HS-08, and F24-HS-14
+Project Numbers: F25-HS-02, F25-HS-04, F25-HS-05, F25-HS-06, F25-HS-07, F25-HS-08, and F25-HS-14

-Subrecipient(s): City of Huntington (Region 2), City of Wheeling (Region 4), City of Clarksburg (Region 5), City of Beckley (Region 7), City of Charleston (Region 1 & 3), Mercer County Commission (Region 8) (City and County Governments)
+Subrecipient(s): City of Huntington (Region 2), City of Wheeling (Region 4), City of Clarksburg (Region 5), City of Beckley (Region 7), City of Charleston (Region 1 & 3), Jefferson County Commission (Region 6), Mercer County Commission (Region 8) (City and County Governments)